troglobit/finit/doc/config.md

 SysV Init Compatibility
 -----------------------

-Finit comes with a few SysV Init compatibility features to ease the transition from a serialized boot process.
+It is not possible to run unmodified SysV init systems with Finit.
+This was never the intention and is not the strength of Finit.
+However, it comes with a few SysV Init compatibility features to ease the transition from a serialized boot process.

 ### `runparts DIRECTORY`